…but not the one you’re thinking of, I’m sure.

 Ever since I read about Black in the Comic Shop News, I’ve been excited for this book.
 Black brings our social issues to the superhero world with the following premise: What if only black people got superpowers?

 Within the first few pages, I was hooked.
 Styled entirely in black-and-white wash, it’s almost tricky to identify the black from the white, except when certain stylistic choices are made.
 The dialogue is snappy and direct.
-We are shown a confrontation from the point of the police, feeling the horror as three young boys are gunned down in the street for wearing ‘basketball shorts and t-shirts,’ a description that happened to match three similarly young men who robbed a convenience store.
+We are shown a confrontation from the point of the police, feeling the horror as three young boys are gunned down in the street with AK-47 rifle and other guns for wearing ‘basketball shorts and t-shirts,’ a description that happened to match three similarly young men who robbed a convenience store.
 Both groups of boys wore such clothing and both were black, which was somehow enough justification to gun them down.
 It’s a chilling echo of our society’s policing problem.

 But one of the innocent youngsters, Kareem Jenkins, survives the shootout.
 He’s invulnerable, scared, and gets away only to be recruited by an organization studying these abilities.
 We also get hints of a group of people who hunt these super-powered people.
 (One guess as to their skin tone.)